walmartlabs/concord-website/docs/processes-v2/index.md

 the working directory.

 The same structure should be used when storing your project in a Git repository.
-Concord simply clones the repository into the process' working directory.
+Concord clones the repository and recursively copies the specified directory [path](../api/repository.html#create-a-repository) (`/` by default which includes all files in the repository) to the working directory for the process.
+If a subdirectory is specified in the Concord repository's configuration, any paths outside the configuration-specified path are ignored and not copied.
+The repository name it _not_ included in the final path.

 ## Additional Concord Files